 Removable gooseneck trailers feature distinct hauling capacities, ramp advantages, and configurations.

-RGN's (removable gooseneck trailers) are great for instances where you can drive what you're pulling onto the trailer.
-Thanks to hydraulic systems, RGN's present a more seamless experience for heavy vehicle loading due to the trailer being lowered to the ground to create a ramp (more on hydraulic lowboy trailers later).
-If you're not using hydraulic equipment to load cargo, such as heavy vehicles, you may need additional loading and unloading equipment.
+RGNs (removable gooseneck trailers) are great for instances where you can drive what you're pulling onto the trailer.
+Thanks to hydraulic systems, RGNs present a more seamless experience for heavy vehicle loading because the trailer is lowered to the ground to create a ramp (more on hydraulic lowboy trailers later).
+You may need additional loading and unloading equipment, such as heavy vehicles if you're not using hydraulic equipment to load cargo.

-Earlier, we mentioned that three-axle lowboys could support up to 80,000 pounds of weight.
+Earlier, we mentioned that three-axle lowboys could support up to 80,000 pounds.
 When working with RGN trailers, you can add 20 or more axles to support weight loads of 150,000 pounds.
 The hauling capabilities that RGN trailers can provide are impressive, but most RGN trailers support around 40,000 pounds of weight.

 Below is a list of industries that benefit from RGN trailer use: